Skip to main content

 Breast engorgement

 Breast engorgement means your breasts are too full.
 It happens when milk is not taken out of the breasts often enough or in large enough amounts.
-Engorgement usually happens between two to five days after birth.
+Engorgement usually happens between two and five days after birth.

-• have nipples that are flatter than usual
+• the nipple is flatter than usual

 Protect your breasts